The best Christmas markets in the UK

 3. Manchester Christmas Markets

-Where: Piccadilly Gardens, St Ann’s Square and Exchange Street, Market Street, King’s Street, New Cathedral Street, Exchange Square, The Corn Exchange, Cathedral Gardens, Spinningfields
+Where: Albert Square, Piccadilly Gardens, St Ann’s Square, Exchange Street, Market Street, King Street, New Cathedral Street, Exchange Square, The Corn Exchange, Cathedral Gardens

 It wouldn’t be a list of the UK’s best Christmas markets if it didn’t include Manchester.
 As the host of the largest Christmas market in the North, the city never fails to wow with its festive offering which takes place across the city centre from early-November.

+Returning to this year's seasonal celebrations is Albert Square which will host 'A Taste of Christmas' - a mini festive market selling food, drinks and crafts and it'll be home to a Big Wheel and a Helter Skelter!
 One of the most popular Manchester Christmas Market zones is the super-central Piccadilly Gardens, which is where you’ll be able to pick up homemade gifts, plenty of tasty grub and, of course, festive mugs filled with mulled wine.
-Elsewhere, you’ll typically find a variety of high-end gifts for sale at the stalls around the sleek Spinningfields neighbourhood, plus vendors selling authentic European Christmas treats along King Street.

 5. York Christmas Market